JapneetSinghh/Git-Essentials-/Github_Udemy.md

 Update your local directory with the latest files and modifications.

-# Handling Push Rejections Due to Remote Changes
+# Ch 12: Handling Push Rejections Due to Remote Changes

 ## Scenario
 A teammate has added new files and committed changes to the `master` branch on GitHub.